 Niki Davis is University of Canterbury Distinguished Professor of e-Learning.
 She is recognized internationally as a leading expert in ICT in education.
 Sought by UNESCO, international agencies, and institutions for her expertise, she has over 200 publications.
 Professor Davis has recently published a book and is associated with the postgraduate course on Change with Digital Technologies in Education within the University of Canterbury Postgraduate Diploma of Education (e-learning and digital technologies).
 Professor Davis is a leading investigator on the Successful Literacy and Learning stream of the project, including the ‘braid’ of research on emerging bilinguals living in a digital world.

-Facilitating emotional well-being and positive behaviour in children with literacy learning difficulties
+Contestable Project: Facilitating emotional well-being and positive behaviours in children with literacy learning difficulties